MaestroFries/FinalCapstoneAlpha/Article.md

 ![Imposter1](ezgif.com-gif-maker.gif)
 ![Imposter1](ezgif.com-gif-maker(2).gif)
+(refresh page or press image to see gif)
 The elbow point may vary to person to person, but in our case, it can found as the data starts to level off; therefore, optimal k may be 8 before it becomes redundant.